 Because prostate cancer is usually slow growing, men who are diagnosed when their cancer is in its earliest stages might not need treatment at all.
 Instead, doctors sometimes recommend what’s called watchful waiting or active surveillance.
 If a patient chooses watchful waiting they will usually undergo regular follow-up blood tests, rectal exams and possibly biopsies to monitor the progression of the cancer.

-A patient may wish to consider watchful waiting over treatments that are likely to cause major side effects.
-Alternatively, if the patient is younger and otherwise healthy, he might be more willing to tolerate the side effects of treatment if they offer the best chance for cure.
+A patient may be inclined to consider active surveillance over treatments that are likely to cause major side effects, or if he is younger and otherwise healthy, he might be more willing to tolerate the side effects of treatment if they offer the best chance for cure.